AaltoPML/atom-team/README.md

 precisely specify the objective or already have plenty of observations of solutions to learn from.

-However, important real-world problems rarely have well-specified objectives or solutions to learn from.
+Unfortunately, important real-world problems rarely have well-specified objectives or solutions to learn from.
 Instead, most problems depend on the goals and preferences of humans - the users - who are solving them.
 As a result, we need approaches that explicitly consider the user.
 We, the [Artificial agents with